ThoughtWorks-AELab/gocd-secret-bootstrapping/README.md

 # Roadmap

 Path to making this a better reference implementation

+* Approach Stuff
+    * Add support for "template" secrets: as in things that are team or app specific that need to be configured when application spins up, but shouldn't be public knowledge
+    * Explore whether we can use kubernetes secrets on the filesystem, and then create scripts that are SUIDed to a user that can read them.
+        This would prevent users from stealing secrets, even with pipeline code control.
+* Security Stuff
     * Don't use the root token for the service, but a dedicated token, or even better, an app role
+    * Set permissions on pipeline groups to reflect read-only access to pipelines through UI
+* Cleanup stuff
     * Clean up the process for extracting the root token and pulling a token specifically for the pipeline-service
-* Automate the process for setting the registry credentials in vault
     * Pull the hard-coded stuff out of the service, like URLs, and replace with envvars
-* Set permissions on pipeline groups to reflect read-only access to pipelines through UI
-* Add support for "template" secrets: as in things that are team or app specific that need to be configured when application spins up, but shouldn't be public knowledge
-* Demonstrate more clearly the push script as a platform-provided resources, so it exists in the code code.
+    * Demonstrate more clearly the push script as a platform-provided resources, so it exists in the code.
 It currently resides in the application code.
-* Explore whether we can use kubernetes secrets on the filesystem, and then create scripts that are SUIDed to a user that can read them.
-    This would prevent users from stealing secrets, even with pipeline code control.